Encode Quotations

 mortalaccentuates the chop-logic of Touchstone’s sententious conclusion:

-A note on AYL by David Bevington containing a single-word quotation from the modern text in the
+A note on AYL by David Bevington containing a single-word quotation from the modernized text in

 <note type="commentary">